Ashlake1/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
 The current code allows the user to analyze a few stocks at once but may not work as well when expanded to thousands of stocks.
-To test this I will refactor the exisitng code which will allow the user to analyze the entire stock market and then determine if the refactor decreased script run time.
+To test this I will refactor the exisitng code which will allow the user to analyze the entire stock data set and then determine if the refactor decreased script run time.

 ## Results
 One of the changes I made was to run all of the code including the formatting in the same subroutine whereas the original code had them seperated into seperate subroutines.